What is Web Application Firewall (WAF)?

 3. Cloud-based WAF

-Cloud-based WAFs offer a cost-effective solution for companies which are very easy to implement but as a third-party product.
+Cloud-based WAFs offer a cost-effective solution for companies that are very easy to implement but as a third-party product.
 It is available on a subscription basis and requires only a simple DNS or proxy change to redirect application traffic.
-Using this WAF, users do not need to change software or hardware on their systems, and they can successfully protect Web sites from threats by applying custom rules.
+Using this WAF, users do not need to change software or hardware on their systems, and they can successfully protect Websites from threats by applying custom rules.

-It protects your Web site against a various Web threats, including SQL injection, DoS attack, information disclosure, theft identification, and ensuring legitimate access.
+It protects your Web site against various Web threats, including SQL injection, DoS attacks, information disclosure, theft identification, and ensuring legitimate access.
 Cloud WAF has the advantage of easily managing security without any IT expertise.

 Benefits of Web Application Firewall

-The main benefits of WAF appliances are that you keep everything in-house.
+The main benefit of WAF appliances is that you keep everything in-house.
 It gives you complete control over every detail of your IT infrastructure.
-However, the key benefits of web application firewall are as follows:
+However, the key benefits of a web application firewall are as follows:

 1. Data Protection

-An application firewall protects websites and applications against following fraud or data theft and blocking any suspicious activity.
+An application firewall protects websites and applications against fraud or data theft and blocks any suspicious activity.

 • SQL injection